Solve each equation. Give solutions in exact form. log2 (log2 x) = 1

 Domain of Logarithmic Functions

 The domain of a logarithmic function includes only positive real numbers because the logarithm of zero or a negative number is undefined.
-When solving logarithmic equations, it is crucial to check that the solutions fall within the domain to reject extraneous or invalid answers.
+When solving logarithmic equations, it is crucial to check that the solutions fall within the domain of the original expressions to avoid extraneous or invalid answers.

 Recommended video: